 We also decided to try for a different angle by bolting two GoPro chest mounts together, with one upside down, and attached the rig like a full safety harness.

 We think the photos and videos speak for themselves.
-The 360 photos below are just a sneak peek – if you want to see what it’s like to look and jump out of the door of our plane, make sure you check out the finished Skydive Street View experience here.
+If you want to see what it’s like to look and jump out of the door of our plane, make sure you check out the finished Skydive Street View experience here.
 You can double tap out the door of the plane and actually experience the EPIC views we get every day at Skydive Abel Tasman!

 After the fun week of filming ended, a week of editing began, with a launch date of January 1st – what better way to kick off a new year?
 Some long nights in the edit room and it was a wrap.
 If you want to see more of this world first skydive experience, check out the video below about the project.